 Everything You Need to Grow Cannabis

-All over the country, states are legalizing cannabis and making it possible for enthusiasts to grow their own weed legally.
+All over the country, states are legalizing medicinal and recreational cannabis, making it possible for anyone to grow their own weed legally.
 Many new growers have the enthusiasm and the drive, but lack the experience necessary to grow great cannabis.
 If this sounds like you, you’ve come to the right place.
 This guide is here tell you everything you need to know to get started growing cannabis at home.
 While this is not an exhaustive list of every option out there, it will get you started with basic directions and materials needed.

 You have a few choices to make before you begin.
 Do you want to have an indoor grow op, or outdoor?
 How many plants do you want to grow, and how much space can you dedicate to your new garden?
 Take stock of your home situation as well as your financial situation before you get started so that you can make a reasonable budget for the time, expenses and space that your garden will take up.